 - Give people appropriate control over or feedback to the system.

-As HCI researchers at IBM, we apply our knowledge to implemented systems that are deployed in real-world situations.
-We study these deployments and publish our results in top-tier HCI conferences, such as CHI, CSCW, IUI, and UIST, in order to have impact that matters for ourselves and for the world.
+As HCI researchers at IBM, we apply our knowledge to implement systems that are deployed in real-world situations.
+We study these deployments and publish our results in top-tier HCI and data visualization conferences, such as CHI, IUI, IEEE VIS, and CSCW, in order to have the impact that matters for ourselves and for the world.

 Our work spans a wide range of areas in the human-computer interaction field.
 Some of the important themes of our research include:

 - Visualization.
 From discovering successful disease treatments in healthcare data to uncovering anomalous behaviors in social networks, easy-to-use visualizations are critical for helping people see important patterns in big data sets.